Adeolu007/Adeolu007/README.md

 ## Hi there 👋

-I'm Adeolu, a dedicated software developer 💻 experienced in Java and Node.js.
+I'm Adeolu, a dedicated backend developer 💻 experienced in Java and Node.js.
 My focus lies in crafting scalable web applications and APIs, drawing on my strengths in backend development, database management, and cloud services.
 I am passionate about creating efficient, scalable solutions to solve business challenges.

 ## 🔧 Technologies Used
 - ☕ Java